tink-crypto/tink/README.md

    (using `associated_data` as additional AEAD-input) and returns the resulting ciphertext

-Currently Tink already provides primitives for several common crryptographic operations (like symmetric encryption, message authentication codes, digital signatures, hybrid encryption), and additional primitives are in preparation.
+Currently Tink already provides primitives for several common cryptographic operations (like symmetric encryption, message authentication codes, digital signatures, hybrid encryption), and additional primitives are in preparation.
 Moreover, adding new primitives or adding custom implementations of existing